Home » MUD Games: The Complete Guide to Text RPGs

 MUD stands for Multi-User Dungeon.
 The name comes from the first game of this type, built at the University of Essex in 1978.
 The word ‘Dungeon’ reflects the game’s Dungeons and Dragons inspiration; ‘Multi-User’ reflects that it ran on a shared server where multiple players could be present simultaneously.
 The term has stuck even as MUD games have expanded well beyond dungeon-crawl gameplay.

 No. All five Iron Realms games run in a browser through the Nexus web client.
 You can create a character and start playing from any browser tab.
-Optional dedicated clients like Mudlet offer more advanced scripting, custom UI panels, and trigger systems for players who want to build a more tailored interface — but starting in the browser is the standard approach for new players.
+Optional dedicated clients like Mudlet offer more advanced scripting, custom UI panels, and trigger systems for players who want a tailored interface.
+Starting in the browser is the standard approach for new players.

 Yes.
 All five Iron Realms games are free to play.
 You can create a character, advance through all class content, participate in PvP, join political organizations, and access all core game systems without spending anything.
 Optional purchases exist for cosmetic items, housing, and some convenience features, but they are not required to progress or compete.

 The learning curve varies by game and by what you want to do.
-Getting started — creating a character, moving around, reading descriptions, talking to other players — takes an afternoon.
-Learning your class’s combat system at a competitive level takes considerably longer and typically involves mentorship from experienced players.All five Iron Realms games have new-player help systems, mentor programs, and active communities willing to explain things.
+Getting started takes an afternoon: creating a character, moving around, reading descriptions, talking to other players.
+Learning your class’s combat system at a competitive level takes considerably longer and usually involves mentorship from experienced players.All five Iron Realms games have new-player help systems, mentor programs, and active communities willing to explain things.
 The steepest part of the curve is combat scripting, which experienced players handle through client-side tools like Mudlet.
 Many players engage with the political, crafting, and social content without ever pursuing high-level PvP.

 Achaea is the most common recommendation for first-time Iron Realms players.
 It has the largest active player base, the most developed new-player content, and decades of community documentation.
 The city of Cyrene in particular is known as a friendly starting environment.That said, the best game for a beginner depends on what drew them to MUD games in the first place.
 Someone who wants a sci-fi setting will have a better experience in Starmourn than in Achaea, even if Achaea is technically the ‘easier’ starting point.
 The comparison page has a beginner-specific recommendation section.